Weekly Newsletter

 Intro to Nanotechnology (Science or Tech credit)

 Student college classes are dependent on their HVCC pathway.
 Students in the Engineering pathway, who are taking PreCalculus in the spring will take Calculus I and II in the fall and spring of their senior year from HVCC.
 These students should NOT schedule for Calculus at their home school.
 If your child is in the Engineering pathway and NOT currently in PreCalculus but would like to continue in the Engineering Pathway next year, they will need to take PreCalc through HVCC over the summer AND it will be paid for by the grant.
-The HVCC Precalculus Summer Class is typically taught remote (with a teacher over Zoom at a scheduled time Monday through Thursday).
-We will send this information out once we have received it.
+The HVCC Precalculus Summer Class is taught remotely (with a teacher over Zoom at a scheduled time Monday through Thursday).
+The HVCC Summer Class schedule is posted (see information above)

 12th Grade